 - conducting formal evaluations

-- comparing products and services against approved benchmarks and standards
+- comparing products and services against other competitive or comparable products and services

 - assessing solicited and unsolicited comments.

-8.1 This policy will be reviewed at least every two years, or more frequently if deemed necessary
+8.1 This policy will be revised at least every two years, or more frequently if deemed necessary.